Getting Started with OpenTelemetry Visualization - A Practical Guide

 The tracing data captured with OpenTelemetry can be visualized with the help of Flamegraphs and Gantt charts.
 This view gives you a complete breakdown of a single user request as it travels across services and protocols.

-Using SigNoz dashboards, you can run and visualize aggregated trace data collected with OpenTelemetry.
-Create trace aggregates visualizations helps you create service-centric views.
-For example, you can see the P99 latency of all your services to pinpoint the one causing performance issues.
+Using SigNoz dashboards, you can visualize and dissect aggregated trace data collected with OpenTelemetry.
+These trace aggregates visualizations helps you create service-centric views.
+For example, you can see the P99 latency of all your services to pinpoint the services facing performance issues.

-You can also analyze the trace data using a set of powerful filters like status
+You can also analyze the trace data using a set of powerful filters like status, operation, HTTP codes, etc. SigNoz uses OpenTelemetry semantic conventions to visualize this data to ensure optimal compatibility with SDK implementations.

 Custom Dashboards

 OpenTelemetry provides receivers for receiving metrics from metrics exporters of a lot of common technologies.
-For example, there are receivers for Redis, AWS container insights, Docker stats, etc. Using these receivers, you can build custom dashboards with SigNoz.
+For example, there are receivers for Redis, AWS container insights, Docker stats, etc. Using these receivers, you can ingest data from a variety of infrastructure components to build custom dashboards with SigNoz.

 Best Practices for Effective OpenTelemetry Visualization